berceanu/hpc-europa3-application/index.md

-My previous HPC experience with particle-in-cell codes includes running `PIConGPU` on the [HYPNOS](https://www.hzdr.de/db/Cms?pOid=12231&pNid=852) HPC cluster at the Helmholtz Zentrum Dresden Rossendorf, which consists of 9 GPU-compute nodes with a dual Intel 8-Core Xeon@2.4 GHz CPU, 256 GB RAM and 4 x Nvidia K80 GPUs per node.
-During my access time I was impressed by the order of magnitude increase in performance over previous CPU-versions of PIC codes.
-We estimate that the large scale simulations relevant for this project will require at least a similar computational power.
-Unfortunately, for the time being our institute can only provide local access to a CPU-based grid with ~300 cores, which proves insufficient for 3D laser-plasma simulations.
+My previous HPC experience with particle-in-cell codes includes running `PIConGPU` on the [HYPNOS](https://www.hzdr.de/db/Cms?pOid=12231&pNid=852) HPC cluster at the Helmholtz Zentrum Dresden Rossendorf, which comprises of 9 GPU-compute nodes, each equipped with a dual Intel 8-Core Xeon@2.4 GHz CPU, 256 GB RAM and 4 x Nvidia K80 GPU cards.
+During my access time I was impressed by the order of magnitude increase in performance over popular CPU-based PIC codes.

+We estimate that the large scale simulations relevant for this project will at least require a comparable computational power, both in terms of TFLOPS as well as total cumulated GPU memory.
+For the time being our institute can only provide local access to a CPU-based grid with ~300 cores, which proves insufficient for the type of 3D laser-plasma simulations necessary for this project.
+A separate challenge is presented by the long propagation lengths (up to a few centimeters) that have to be modelled in the case of using the discharge capillary.
+While the background plasma dynamics should not be a problem, the injected electrons can experience various numerical instabilities for simulaitons of over $10^5$ time steps, under the influence of the numerical dispersion produced by the field solver.
+Mitigating such numerical effects would require a dramatic increase in both the temporal and longitudinal resolution, leading to increased computational times and larger memory demands for storing the electromagnetic fields.

-The typical runtime per simulation should be between 1 week to 10 days for one set of parameters, and we would probably require about 200k CPU-hours in order to properly explore the parameter space.
+The calculation of the far-field angularly- and spectrally-resolved betatron emission spectrum, which could be done in situ on the GPUs, using the radiation plugin develop by R. Pausch et. al for the `PIConGPU` code, also contributes to increasing the computational time of a typical production run.
+Therefore, the runtime per simulation should be between 1 week to 10 days for each parameter set, and we would probably require around 200k CPU-hours in order to properly explore the parameter space.
+Assuming every GPU is assigned to 18 CPU cores, that would translate into ~11k GPU-hours, which is roughly 2 large-scale production runs using 30 GPUs simultaneously.

 As far as storage space is concerned, a single simulation can produce around 1 TB output, so transferring it over the network is not a viable option – we would need to do the post-processing locally, perhaps using CPU nodes.

-- increased propagation length
-- calculate radiation spectrum

 ### 2.2.
 Research benefits of interacting with my local scientific host